adrianlarion/simple-awk/README.md

 # Simple Awk
 * Is awk simple?
 Or this guide will make learning awk simple?
 Ha-ha, you should decide this after you read this guide.
 * Truth be told I'm also writing this for myself.
-With so many complex use cases it's easy to forget them all.
+With so many possible use cases it's easy to forget them all.
 * I tried to make this as simple and clear as possible.
 Even complete awk newbs should be able to pick up this easily.
 * I don't claim to be an awk guru.
 As such the way I express myself might not be up to official lingo.
 Or some techniques used here won't follow best practices.
 Kindly let me know and I'll correct if possible.

+#### Before you start
+* PRACTICE!
+Don't just read the commands.
+Type them into the terminal yourself.
+Experiment!
+* Create some dummy files that will make experimentation easy.
+Use them with the examples below.
+Expand on them.

 #### Prerequisites
 * Make sure you have 'gawk' installed.
 It has more features than the usual default 'mawk'.
 You can see what implementation af awk you're using by typing `man awk` and looking at the header.
 If you have 'mawk' just install awk with `sudo apt-get install gawk`